com-lihaoyi/cask/docs/pages/1 - Cask: a Scala HTTP micro-framework .md

 [Mill](http://www.lihaoyi.com/mill/) example project:

 - Install [Mill](http://www.lihaoyi.com/mill/)

-- Unzip the $$$minimalApplication into a folder.
+- Unzip one of the example projects available on this page (e.g. above) into a folder.
 This should give you the following files:

 ```text
 build.sc
 app/src/MinimalExample.scala